Veterans’ and Families’ Hubs

-Funding under this program will be provided via grant processes administered by DVA.
+Funding under this program will be provided via grant processes administered by the Department of Veterans' Affairs.

 Initial online consultation sessions for the expansion of the Veterans’ and Families’ Hubs program were conducted in November and December 2022, for each of the new hub locations.
-These sessions were focused on briefing ex-service organisations, veteran and family service providers and other interested parties, on the intent of the Veterans’ and Families’ Hubs program, what has occurred to date and the approach to the program expansion.
+These sessions were attended by ex-service organisations, veteran and family service providers and other interested parties and provided information on the intent of the Veterans’ and Families’ Hubs program, what had occurred to date and the future of the program expansion.

-Additional detailed online sessions were held through February and March 2023, and were attended by organisations interested in submitting an application to lead the establishment and ongoing operations of a hub, form part of a consortium, or wish to be part of the service model in a new hub once established.
+Detailed online sessions were held through February and March 2023, and were attended by organisations interested in submitting an application to lead the establishment and ongoing operations of a hub, form part of a consortium, or be part of the service model in a new hub once established.
 The sessions provided detailed information on the Grant Opportunity Guidelines and the grant application process.

-Local consultation with veterans and families is expected to be undertaken by the organisations chosen to lead the establishment and operation of the hubs.
-These consultations assisted the lead organisations to identify local needs and to develop a service model with a range of services and supports that meet the needs of local veterans and families in each location.
+Local consultations were also undertaken by the organisations selected to lead the establishment and operation of the hubs.
+These consultations assisted the lead organisations to identify local needs and to develop a service model and a range of services and supports to meet those needs.

 ANZAC House Veteran Central